|Full-Time||15 or more credits per semester*|

-- 2) Failure to complete the doctoral program within the five-year limit as a full-time student or within seven years for a part-time student.
+- 2) Failure to complete the Doctor of Science or Doctor of Public Health program within the five-year limit as a full-time student or within seven years for a part-time student.

 - 3) Failure to complete the degree within the appropriate time.
 Please check your admission letter for expected degree date.

-- 4) Failure to submit an acceptable proposal for doctoral dissertation.
+- 4) Failure to submit an acceptable proposal for Doctor of Science or Doctor of Public Health dissertation.

-- 5) Failure to maintain the doctoral timetable.
+- 5) Failure to maintain the Doctor of Science or Doctor of Public Health timetable.